MNet Continuum (NUUM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MNet Continuum Historical Price

-According to the latest data gathered on MNet Continuum live price page, the current price of MNet Continuum is 0.00471437USD.
-The circulating supply of MNet Continuum(NUUM) is 133.36M NUUM , giving it a market capitalization of $627.93K.
+According to the latest data gathered on MNet Continuum live price page, the current price of MNet Continuum is 0.00446456USD.
+The circulating supply of MNet Continuum(NUUM) is 133.36M NUUM , giving it a market capitalization of $595.54K.

 The MNet Continuum Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NUUM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.